As you may know, every week I share things that excited me, brought me inspiration, and amazed my mind.

 Good life tip #11 – Know thyself

 Don’t listen to all the advice you hear.
-In fact, stop seeking advice.
-Look deep inside and ask what you should really be doing.
+Stop seeking advice.
+Look deep inside and ask what you should be doing.
 What is your true calling?
 You don’t have to be like that person you admire or that famous person.
 You can be yourself.
 Jung called the Individuation.

 Good life tip #12 Enjoy the sadness

 Even if your life is going well and you achieve your goals, there will be times of sadness and uncertainty.
 The feeling of dissatisfaction is inherent to the human mind.
 Instead of fighting it, accept it and allow this blues to come over you.
-Know that it’s impermanent, and like all other moods, it will soon change.
+Know that it’s impermanent, and like all other moods, it will soon change and you’ll be happy.